anujkumar181609/Customer-Churn-Prediction-ML/README.md

-# 📊 Teleco Customer Churn Prediction Web Application using Machine Learning
+# 📊 Customer Churn Prediction Web Application using Machine Learning

 Predict whether a customer is likely to churn based on billing and contract information.